spxbhuhb/z2-pre/z2-commons/z2-commons-runtime/src/commonMain/kotlin/hu/simplexion/z2/commons/localization/Localization.md

 ## Turning Localization On

-When you want to switch your application to multi-language:
+When you want to switch your application to multi-locale:

 * add the `z2-commons` compiler plugin to your project
 * add the `localization` module to your backend (this is part of `boot`, so it might be already added)